Coffea canephora: Description

 Robusta is a species of flowering plant in the family Rubiaceae.
 The plant has a shallow root system and grows as a robust tree or shrub to about 10 m tall.
 It flowers irregularly, taking about 10–11 months for the berries to ripen, producing oval-shaped beans.
+C.canephora contains a range of bioactive compounds including caffeine, and polyphenols, which both contribute to its physiological and ecological functions.

 The robusta plant has a greater crop yield than that of arabica, contains more caffeine (2.7% compared to arabica's 1.5%), and contains less sugar (3–7% compared to arabica's 6–9%).
 As it is less susceptible to pests and disease, robusta needs much less herbicide and pesticide than arabica.
+C.canephora exhibits substantial genetic and morphological diversity across its cultivated and wild populations.

 Native distribution

 C. canephora grows indigenously in Western and Central Africa from Liberia to Tanzania and south to Angola.

+Naturalization

-It is also reportedly naturalized in Borneo, French Polynesia, Costa Rica, Nicaragua, Jamaica and the Lesser Antilles.
+Coffee cultivation led to robusta seeds spreading out of Africa and becoming naturalized in Borneo, French Polynesia, Costa Rica, Nicaragua, Jamaica and the Lesser Antilles.
 In 1927 a hybrid between robusta and arabica was found in Timor.
 This strain was subsequently used to breed coffee rust-resistant plants.